 In 2009, the U.S. Department of Health and Human Services published the, National Action Plan to Prevent Healthcare-Associated Infections: Roadmap to Elimination, recognizing that HAIs are both a public health and patient safety issue.
-The plan establishes a three phase approach to reduce and eliminate HAIs, targeting specific provider types over a five year period.
+The plan established a three phase approach to reduce and eliminate HAIs, targeting specific provider types over a five year period.

-Acknowledging that long-term care (LTC) facilities are in phase three of the National Plan and coordinated national and state efforts would not be implemented until 2013 or later, the Division of Quality Assurance began discussions in 2011 with the CDC and the Wisconsin Division of Public Health to launch an HAI in LTC initiative in Wisconsin.
+Acknowledging that long-term care (LTC) facilities were in phase three of the National Plan and coordinated national and state efforts would not be implemented until 2013 or later, the Division of Quality Assurance began discussions in 2011 with the CDC and the Wisconsin Division of Public Health to launch an HAI in LTC initiative in Wisconsin.
 In March 2012, the Wisconsin HAI in LTC Coalition was formed.